 When users feel that visiting that link opening that attachment is going to help them in a way, they will click on it.
 This will increase your click-through rates significantly.

 4. Send it

 Once the email is ready, send it immediately or schedule it to be sent at a future date.
-Again, there are tools and plug-ins that allow you to automate this process.
+Again, some tools and plug-ins allow you to automate this process.